Chriscbr/sprout-hackathon-demo/README.md

 - Data retrieval - I wanted the app to work without any server-side interactions, so I bundled all of the data in the app.
-The list of USDA Hardiness Zones corresponding to zip codes is a very long CSV file, so I decided to include it as a base64 string and then parse it at ru
+The list of USDA Hardiness Zones corresponding to zip codes is a very long CSV file, so I decided to include it as a base64 string and then parse it at runtime